Soft/process-queue/README.md

 The tasks will execute one after another and new ones can be added even if the old ones are not finished.

+A server can be stopped with the `pqueue stop` command.
+If a server receives a stop request while it is processing a task, it will first wait for the current task to finish before stopping.
+When a stop request is received, any queued tasks will be discarded.

 ## Dependencies